lucasbassetto/solutis-car/README.md

 # API DOCUMENTATION

-To access the documentation, check the port and make sure it's set to 8080
+To access the documentation, run the application, check the port and make sure it's set to 8080
 - [Swagger](http://localhost:8080/swagger-ui/index.html)

 # Domain Model